GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 respectively.
 Since these are not part of the classic repertoire one cannot accidentally execute a classic mode script in modern mode (or vice versa).
 We will discuss these two commands later.
-Finally, there are some new features in GMT that are only accessible under modern mode, such as subplots, new ways to specify the map domain and to get multiple output formats from the same plot.
+Finally, there are some new features in GMT that are only accessible under modern mode, such as subplots, new ways to specify the map domain, map insets, and to get multiple output formats from the same plot.